CodedOre/NewCaw-Backend/content/class/Profile.md

 The header image of the User (for the profile page), stored as a [`Picture`](Picture.md).

-> Mastodon provides the option to use a animated GIF (which we store as a [`Animated`](Animated.md)) as a avatar.
+> Mastodon provides the option to use a animated GIF (which we store as a [`Animated`](Animated.md)) as a header.
 For now, we will not consider this option as it makes the code more complex and use always the static variant.

 | API   | Twitter 1            | Twitter 2 | Mastodon        |
 | ----- | -------------------- | --------- | --------------- |